renderedtext/semaphore-docs-new/source/docs/ubuntu-1804.md

 sem-service start postgres 11.5
 ```

-For the list of all databases, services and available versions check [Ubuntu 18.04 platform documentation](#supported-stack).
+For the list of all databases, services and available versions, check the [Ubuntu 18.04 platform documentation](#supported-stack).

-4. **Install additional software** - If your application requires software packages that are not pre-installed be aware that versions available in Ubuntu 18.04 might differ.
+4. **Install additional software** - If your application requires software packages that are not pre-installed, be aware that versions available in Ubuntu 18.04 might differ.
 The best way to go about this is to check the [list of pre-installed packages](#supported-stack) before installing software manually.

 Ubuntu 14.04 and Ubuntu 18.04 have mostly the same components with newer versions.

 Notable changes:
-- Background services are now managed with **systemd** while in Ubuntu 14.04 it was managed by **init.d** and **upstart**.
+- Background services are now managed with **systemd**, while in Ubuntu 14.04 it was managed by **init.d** and **upstart**.
 - AppArmor is started by default.
 It’s likely that this will not affect your application unless you are using KVM or QEMU.

 5. **Finally**: Run your jobs as you used to.

 ## <a name="sem-version" href="#sem-version">Programming languages</a>
 The `sem-version` utility in Linux based virtual machines is used for changing the version of a programming language.
-You can find list of all available programming languages with available versions [here](#supported-languages).
+You can find a list of all available programming languages with available versions [here](#supported-languages).

 The supported programming languages are `elixir, erlang, go, java, php, ruby, python, scala` and `node`.
 The general form of the `sem-version` utility is: